 The Cat’s Meow section is for facts and information that I’ve run across that pertains to the feline species.
 I find cats to be mysterious, interesting and as entertaining as some of my favorite movies.
 And at times just as spooky.

 I reserve the right to add any other topic that I feel is either appropriate, or that just strikes my fancy.

-Also, Charlie suggested that I add trailers to the end of my reviews so that others could see a little more information about a movie and not have to hunt it down.
+Also, Charlie suggested that I add movies or trailers to the end of my reviews so that others could see a little more information about a movie and not have to hunt it down.
 I thought that was a good suggestion and made him president of trailers and movies.
-For those movies that are in the public domain, and that he could find, he put those on the website so that everyone could enjoy them.
-Any movies that are not in the public domain or that he couldn't find he put the trailer up.
+Any movies that we couldn't find we put the trailer up.
 We continue to look for commercial-less trailers and movies since I hate commercials.

 One other note: Although the main focus of the website is reviews of science fiction, horror and mystery movies (especially of the 30’s, 40’s, 50’s and early 60’s) I will be reviewing other movies that I find of interest.
 There are some fantasies, and thrillers that I have either loved from the past or have recently discovered.
 Or any other movie that I just damn well feel like reviewing.

 This website is a growing, breathing entity.
 You are invited to come in and look around, but please, do not feed it after midnight.

 A note for parents: This website will contain a few swear words here and there, and and/or movies with nudity.
 I may point out some things about these movies that may be inappropriate for delicate sensibilities.
 Forage at your own risk.